Version control: Original 1999 / Updated 2003 / Updated 2015

 Because of the pitch/court dimensions, a low bounce ball should be used (U12 years - size 3 and 13+ years a size 4 low bounce ball).
 As a guide, the ball shall not bounce higher than 65cm (the first time it rebounds) when dropped from a height of 2 metres.

 A well-equipped medical kit must be readily available.

 Students must remove jewellery and other ornaments likely to cause injury.
-Long hair should be tied back and finger nails should be kept short.

 Where possible, ice should be available for the treatment of injuries.